aamirazad/Notes/20-29 School/21 Notes/21.10 10th Grade/History/Absolute Monarchies/Crisis in Europe.md

 #### Prior knowledge

-- Just like when the gun was first largely used in the [[Hundred Year's War|Hundred Year's War]], this more advanced gun changed how wars were fought dramatically
+- Just like when the gun was first largely used in the [[../Europe in the Middle Ages/Hundred Year's War|Hundred Year's War]], this more advanced gun changed how wars were fought dramatically
 - Also, a new fighting method was used like in the [[Topic 3 Lesson 5 “Winning Independence” Notes Corrected|American revolution]]

 ### Revolutions in England